muhammadtarek98/muhammadtarek98/README.md

 - I was in the scholarship of intel
  ![Intel Scholarship](Intel-Scholarship%2B2020%402x.jpg)
  ![Deep learning specialization badge from Coursera](deep-learning-specialization.png)![Deep Neural Networks with PyTorch badge from IBM](deep-neural-networks-with-pytorch.png)
+And now I am a computer vision engineer at MCS